sequelize/umzug/README.md

 ## Storages

-### JSON
+### JSONStorage
-Using the [`json` storage](lib/storages/json.js) will create a JSON file which will contain an array with all the executed migrations.
+Using the [JSONStorage](src/storages/JSONStorage.js) will create a JSON file which will contain an array with all the executed migrations.
 You can specify the path to the file.
 The default for that is `umzug.json` in the working directory of the process.

 #### Options